SmarterApp/RDW_Documentation/deploy/Upgrade.v2_0_0.AWS.md

         ```bash
         cd ../RDW_Deploy_Opus
         git add *
-        git commit -am "Changes for v1.4.0"
+        git commit -am "Changes for v2.0.0"
         git push
         ```
 * [ ] There are extensive configuration changes required.
 Generally this will affect database, archive, ... properties.
 No new information is needed, it will just be moved around.
-    * `application.yml` - this now contains a lot more configuration since we've made more properties common amongst the services.
+    * `application.yml` - this now contains a lot more configuration since more properties are common amongst the services.
         * The datasource server/db settings are common and should be put here.
 Copy from existing files.
             * `datasources.migrate_rw` from `spring.migrate_datasource` (look in `rdw-ingest-migrate-olap.yml`)
             * `datasources.olap_ro` from `spring.olap_datasource` (look in `rdw-reporting-aggregate-service.yml`)